Keruki2005/battle-of-dots/README.md

 Installation:
 =====================

 Just download install_wod.sh for linux and execute it.
 Every file needed will be downloaded and installed directly.

 Else:

-1.Download the zip
+1.Download the zip and find your own way...

 or

-execute:
+2.execute:

 git clone https://github.com/Keruki2005/War-of-dots-fork.git